vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

                 state: absent
         ```

-## Apply the above playbook using the following command
+## Apply the playbook

-Now run the tasks files under `/etc/ansible/playbooks/` or relevant directory.
+In this step, you apply the playbook.
+Run the tasks files under `/etc/ansible/playbooks/` or relevant directory.

 - Installation: